Create maps that stand the test of time—and are actually used rather than just looking pretty on the walls

 And many people who are starting out their journey mapping efforts eventually learn this the hard way.

-As described in the Practical Customer Journey Mapping Guide, there are more valid reasons to create a journey map.
+There are more valid reasons to create a journey map.
 Just make sure you always start with the business objectives.

 2. Share the map as soon as possible.

 Building a more customer-centric organization is always a collaborative effort.